delphix/virtualization-sdk/docs/Getting_Started.md

 ```

 !!! note "NOTE"
-    The version of the SDK defines the version of the Virtualization Platform API your plugin is built against.
+    The version of the SDK defines the version of the Virtualization Platform API your plugin will be built against.

 ## Basic Usage

-Our [CLI reference](References/CLI) page describes commands and provides examples and a help section.
+Our [CLI reference](References/CLI) describes commands, provides examples, and a help section.

 To build your plugin: